Emilah Dawn DeToro

 Emilah Dawn DeToro, M.Ed., PCC

-Emilah is excited to be serving as the Student Services Director at Southwestern College.
+Emilah is excited to be serving as the Student and Career Services Director at Southwestern College.
 She sees her work at Southwestern as a natural integration of the last several decades of her personal and professional journey.

 After graduating from Clarkson University with a B.S. in Management, Emilah worked in residential life, student affairs, and academic support services at SUNY College of Technology at Canton.
 She eventually became Director of Student Support Services there and completed an M.Ed. from St. Lawrence University.